 One person dead, one taken to hospital after fire at Choa Chu Kang flat

-The fire involved a bedroom of a unit on the 14th floor - with the deceased found inside the unit, and subsequently pronounced dead at the scene by an SCDF paramedic.
+The fire broke out in the bedroom of a unit on the 14th floor - with the deceased found inside the unit, and subsequently pronounced dead at the scene by an SCDF paramedic.

 SINGAPORE: A person died and another was taken to hospital after a fire at a Choa Chu Kang flat on Thursday (Mar 19).